Investment in Latvia

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Industrial production output dropped 2.8% in year-on-year, calendar-day adjusted terms in September, slightly softer than August’s 2.9% fall.
+Industrial output dropped 3.7% in year-on-year terms in September, which followed August's 1.0% decrease.

 Latvia: GDP records sharpest contraction since Q1 2021 in the third quarter according to preliminary data

 October 28, 2022

 According to a preliminary reading, GDP dropped 0.6% year on year in the third quarter, contrasting with the 2.9% expansion seen in the second quarter.